wooorm/retext-content/Readme.md

 rootNode.toString(); // 'One sentence.\n\nTwo sentences.'
 ```

-Replaced the current element, and replaces it with the parsed nodes.
+Replaces the node with the parsed nodes.

 - `value` (`String`): The to-parse and replace-with content.